Chelsea F.C.: Sponsorship

 Chelsea's kit has been manufactured by Nike since July 2017.
 Previously, the kit was manufactured by Adidas, which was originally contracted to supply the club's kit from 2006 to 2018.
 The partnership was extended in October 2010 in a deal worth £160 million over eight years.
 This deal was again extended in June 2013 in a deal worth £300 million over another 10 years.
 In May 2016, Adidas announced that by mutual agreement, the kit sponsorship would end six years early on 30 June 2017.
 Chelsea had to pay £40m in compensation to Adidas.
 In October 2016, Nike was announced as the new kit sponsor, in a deal worth £900m over 15 years, until 2032.
-Previously, the kit was manufactured by Umbro (1975–81), Le Coq Sportif (1981–86), The Chelsea Collection (1986–87), Umbro (1987–2006), and Adidas (2006–2017).
+Previously, the kit was manufactured by Umbro (1995–2006), and Adidas (2006–2017).

 Chelsea's first shirt sponsor was Gulf Air, agreed during the 1983–84 season.
 The club was then sponsored by Grange Farms, Bai Lin Tea and Simod before a long-term deal was signed with Commodore International in 1989; Amiga, an offshoot of Commodore, appeared on the shirts.
 Chelsea was subsequently sponsored by Coors beer (1994–97), Autoglass (1997–2001), Emirates (2001–05), Samsung Mobile (2005–08), Samsung (2008–15) and Yokohama Tyres (2015–20).
 From July 2020, Chelsea's sponsor was Three; however, it temporarily suspended its sponsorship in March 2022 in response to sanctions leveled by the UK government against owner Roman Abramovich.
 It restored its sponsorship after the change of ownership of the club.
 The club's 2023–24 shirt sponsor was American sports technology firm Infinite Athlete, after starting the season without a primary shirt sponsor.
 The deal with Infinite Athlete lasted only one season, and Chelsea started the 2024–25 season again without a primary shirt sponsor.
 The club signed an agreement with Emirati property development company DAMAC Properties in April 2025 to become the team's shirt sponsor for the balance of the 2024–25 season.
-Chelsea started the 2025–26 season without a primary shirt sponsor, the third consecutive season that had started without one for the club.
+Chelsea started the 2025–26 season without a primary shirt sponsor, the third consecutive season that had started without one for the club, and remained without a front-of-shirt sponsor until February 2026, when the club and artificial intelligence company IFS AB announced an agreement for the remainder of the season.
+The club began the 2026–27 season without a primary shirt sponsor for the fourth consecutive season, although Chelsea announced on 28 August a partnership with Circle Internet Group, which includes a front-of-shirt sponsorship.